mdn/content/files/en-us/web/performance/fundamentals/index.md

 #### Make events immediate

 As old-school, accessibility-aware Web developers we love click events since they also support keyboard input.
 On mobile devices, these are too slow.
-You should use {{event("touchstart")}} and {{event("touchend")}} instead.
+You should use {{domxref("Element/touchstart_event", "touchstart")}} and {{domxref("Element/touchend_event", "touchend")}} instead.
 The reason is that these don't have a delay that makes the interaction with the app appear sluggish.
 If you test for touch support first, you don't sacrifice accessibility, either.
 For example, the Financial Times uses a library called [fastclick](https://github.com/ftlabs/fastclick) for that purpose, which is available for you to use.

 #### Keep your interface simple